-Will I be able to know how my baby is doing over the years?
+Will I be able to know how my child is doing as they grow up?

-How do I know my baby will be safe with the adoptive family?
+Will my baby be safe with the adoptive family?

-All of Lifetime’s adoptive families have had background checks, screenings, home studies by a social worker, and physical exams by a doctor.
-Their lives and backgrounds are investigated before they can adopt, to make sure they’re fit to be parents.
+All Lifetime’s adoptive families have had background checks, screenings, home studies by a social worker, and physical exams by a doctor.
+Before they can adopt a baby, their lives and backgrounds are investigated before they can adopt to make sure they’re fit to be parents.

-Until you sign relinquishment papers, you still hold all the rights to your baby and can make decisions about him or her.
-Once you sign paperwork terminating your parental rights, the adoptive parents receive rights and responsibilities to your baby.
+Biological parents still hold all of the parental rights to their baby and can make decisions about him or her until they sign the legal adoption paperwork.
+Once you sign paperwork releasing your parental rights, the adoptive parents will receive rights and responsibilities to your baby.

-If I choose to make an adoption plan, when is my decision final?
+If I choose adoption, when is my decision final?

-Each state has varying laws regarding when you can sign adoption paperwork and when those papers become final.
-In most states, you have a revocation period, when you can change your mind.
-An adoption attorney can help you understand your specific state’s law.
+Each state has different laws about when you sign adoption paperwork and when those papers become final.
+In most states, you have a period of time when you can change your mind.
+Part of Lifetime’s adoption services is to connect you with an adoption attorney in your state to help you understand your rights.

 Do you have any questions about adoption?
 Please pick up the phone and text or call us at 1-800-923-6784.
 We’re available 24 hours a day, 7 days a week!